-Many of you are aware that Appen is a well-known work at home employer that has hundreds of work from home jobs that remote workers can apply to from anywhere in the world.
-One of the reasons that Appen is popular in the telecommuting world is the fact that all of their positions do not require you to talk on the telephone, plus you are compensated on a hourly basis (for most positions), you can set your own schedule as long as you meet their hourly requirement which is idea for stay at home moms and you can get a job without any experience.
+Many of you are aware that Appen is a well-known work-at-home employer that has hundreds of work-from-home jobs that remote workers can apply for from anywhere in the world.
+One of the reasons that Appen is popular in the telecommuting world is the fact that all of their positions do not require you to talk on the telephone, plus you are compensated on an hourly basis (for most positions), you can set your own schedule as long as you meet their hourly requirement which is ideal for stay at home moms and you can get a job without any experience.

-If so, this post will help to answer a lot of your questions about Appen including the job training, pay, your job duties, the hours and many other details.
-This review is in relation to one of their hottest work at home opportunities as a “Social Media Evaluator“.
+If so, this post will help to answer a lot of your questions about Appen including the job training, pay, your job duties, the hours, and many other details.
+This review is in relation to one of their hottest work-at-home opportunities as a “Social Media Evaluator“.

 One of my followers, who is a stay-at-home mom was able to obtain employment for Appen as a social media evaluator.
-She has written a thorough review about the company so that you will be informed starting from the application process to your transition as a social media evaluator.
+She has written a thorough review of the company so that you will be informed starting from the application process to your transition as a social media evaluator.

 An Honest Review about working from home for Appen as a Social Media Evaluator

-Part of my preparations for maternity leave with my first child began with reading work from home blogs.
+Part of my preparations for maternity leave with my first child began with reading work-from-home blogs.
 I wanted to learn more about making and saving money, as I wouldn’t receive a paycheck on leave from my regular career as a teacher.
 In one article, I came across Appen and felt that it would be a good fit for me and my family’s schedule and lifestyle.
 It seemed like it would be a great telecommuting job to make a little extra money while I stayed at home.

 They had immediate opportunities for a position called a “social media evaluator”.
-I applied, and was accepted.
-The application process was simple, but time consuming.
-In truth, it wasn’t too different from other reputable on-line telecommuting job applications, so I didn’t feel that the experience was too daunting.
+I applied and was accepted.
+The application process was simple but time-consuming.
+In truth, it wasn’t too different from other reputable online telecommuting job applications, so I didn’t feel that the experience was too daunting.
 One nice feature about this is that my information, both personal and professional, is saved to a profile with Appen.
-Whenever I decide to apply to another job, I simply log-in, click on “apply”, and I’m good to go.
-Training occurred withing two weeks of applying, and all training was done online.
+Whenever I decide to apply for another job, I simply log in, click on “apply”, and I’m good to go.
+Training occurred within two weeks of applying, and all training was done online.
 The training for this social media evaluator job was paid, so that was an obvious score.
 I was paid in two weeks and the timeliness of it was really great.
 The training wasn’t too rigorous, was explained really well, and I was able to transition into the job really easily.
-Acutaly work began relatively soon after training was completed, which was exciting because I knew I’d be making money soon enough.
+Actually, work began relatively soon after training was completed, which was exciting because I knew I’d be making money soon enough.

-The job asked for four hours a day, broken into two hour chunks with at least an hour break in between.
-Theoretically, you could work two hours in the morning, and two hours later the same day, however, the four hours had to be completed in the same day.
+The job asked for four hours a day, broken into two-hour chunks with at least an hour break in between.
+Theoretically, you could work two hours in the morning, and two hours later the same day, however, the four hours had to be completed on the same day.
 The job also required working five days a week, allowing for two of the days to be worked on the weekend.
 I always felt that the money was worth the ease of work and flexibility of work days, as workers make $10 to $12 per hour.

 I ultimately ended my time with this job because I had my child, but I wish I followed through with my email exchange with an associate there to ask for some leave time to come back to the job.
 It was a great, simple job that paid well enough for the work requirements.
 Another nice aspect of working for Appen is that I still get emails from them on a regular basis, however, I haven’t been able to get a job as good as the social media evaluator.

-If you are interested in applying to work from home for Appen, please check out their current work at home job listings here.
+If you are interested in applying to work from home for Appen, please check out their current work-at-home job listings here.